 The results of these tests provide clues about where a person's ancestors might have come from, their ethnicity, and genetic connections between families.
 For more information, see What is genetic ancestry testing?

 The results of these tests can indicate whether tested individuals are biologically related to one another.
 For example, kinship testing can establish whether one person is the biological father of another (paternity testing).

 The results of these tests claim to provide information about lifestyle factors, such as nutrition, fitness, weight loss, skincare, sleep, and even your wine preferences, based on variations in your DNA.
 Many of the companies that offer this kind of testing also sell services, products, or programs that they customize on the basis of your test results.

 Before choosing a direct-to-consumer genetic test, find out what kinds of health, ancestry, or other information will be reported to you.
+Most direct-to-consumer genetic tests do not sequence whole genes, but look at only a subset of variants within the genes associated with the conditions or traits they report on.
+For more comprehensive genetic testing, see a genetics professional.
 Think about whether there is any information you would rather not know.
 In some cases, you can decline to find out specific information if you tell the company before it delivers your results.